Leake County, Mississippi: Government and infrastructure

 The county is quite rural, with Carthage the only city and three towns.

 The Mississippi Department of Corrections contracted for development of the Walnut Grove Youth Correctional Facility, which opened in 2001 in the town of Walnut Grove.
 The facility was operated by the private Management and Training Corporation (MTC).

 By 2006, the Town of Walnut Grove annexed the land of the prison, resulting in an apparent increase in population, which was chiefly associated with prisoners.
 MTC was repeatedly cited for problems with poor treatment of prisoners, and abuses within the facility.
 The state closed it in 2016.

 Education

 The Leake County School District is the sole school district of the county.
+It includes Leake Central High School.

 Choctaw Tribal School System has two tribal schools in the county: Red Water Elementary School and Standing Pine Elementary School.

 East Central Community College is the area community college, including Carthage Career Advancement Center in Leake County.

-Racial segregation
+Racial segregation in schools

-Most white students attend private schools while black and Hispanic children attend the local public schools.
+Most white students attend private schools, while black and Hispanic children attend the local public schools.

 Politics

+Since 1984, Leake County has supported Republican candidates at the presidential level; however Democrats usually gain at least 40% of the vote.
+Since then, in only 1984, 2004, and 2024 has the Republican candidate gained over 60% of the county's vote (and the Democrat under 40%).